nat-n/poethepoet/README.rst

 Table configuration syntax
 """"""""""""""""""""""""""

-You can also provide the args option as a table like so:
+You can also use the toml syntax for subtables like so:

 .. code-block:: toml